Sodium Valproate

 About Sodium Valproate

 Sodium Valproate contains 'Sodium valproate', which decreases the excessive and abnormal nerve activity in the brain.
-Thereby helps in controlling seizures.
-Sodium Valproate increases the amount of a chemical substance called GABA; this helps block the nerve transmission across the brain and provides a calming effect.
-Thereby helps treat bipolar disorder.
+This helps in controlling seizures.

-You can take Sodium Valproate with or without food.
-You are advised to take Sodium Valproate as long as your doctor has prescribed it for you, depending on your medical condition.
-In some cases, you may experience certain common side effects, such as stomach pain, nausea, vomiting, dry mouth, tremors, tiredness, sleepiness, headache, weight gain, and hair loss.
-Most of these side effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if you experience these side effects persistently.
+Take Sodium Valproate as prescribed by your doctor.
+Sodium Valproate may cause side effects, such as stomach pain, nausea, vomiting, dry mouth, tremors, tiredness, sleepiness, headache, weight gain, and hair loss.
+Talk to your doctor if you experience these side effects persistently.

 Please do not stop taking Sodium Valproate without consulting your doctor to avoid worsening of seizures.
-Contact your doctor if your child gets her first period whilst on treatment with Sodium Valproate.
 Do not take Sodium Valproate if you are pregnant, as it could cause serious congenital disabilities.
-If you are of childbearing age, use effective contraception while taking Sodium Valproate.
 Consult your doctor before taking Sodium Valproate if you are breastfeeding.
-Do not drive or operate machinery as Sodium Valproate may cause drowsiness and dizziness.
-Avoid consuming alcohol along with Sodium Valproate as it could lead to increased dizziness and sleepiness.

 Uses of Sodium Valproate